Land Conservation

 Florida Forest Service

-The Forest Legacy Program aims to protect and conserve forests that are threatened by conversion to non-forest uses through the purchase of conservation easements or by fee-simple purchase of the land.
+he Forest Legacy Program aims to protect and conserve forests that are threatened by conversion to non-forest uses through the purchase of conservation easements or by fee-simple purchase of the land.
 The State Lead Agency in Florida is the Florida Forest Service, however, the U.S. Forest Service makes the final determinations on which projects across the nation are awarded funding.
-Florida, through the U.S. Forest Service Regional Office, can submit no more than 3 projects from the state to the national office for consideration each year; the maximum funding is $20 million per year, per state program may partner with other state and county government entities, as well as with private and non-profit organizations to leverage funding.
+Florida, working through the U.S. Forest Service Regional Office, can submit no more than three projects from the state to the national office for consideration each year and the maximum funding is $20 million per year, per state.
+However, programs may partner with other state and county government entities, as well as with private and non-profit organizations to leverage funding.

 Cat Ingram